ugo-emekauwa/hx-api-token-manager/README.md

       - `"human_readable_time"` - Returns a string value of the HyperFlex API token file creation time in a human-readable format.
       - `"unix_timestamp_time"` - Returns a string value of the HyperFlex API token file creation time in Unix timestamp format.
       - `"source_module"` - Returns a string value of the source module used to create the HyperFlex API token file.
     - **overwrite** - (Optional) The option to overwrite any pre-existing file at the provided file path value given to the **file_path** argument.
 Providing this argument is optional.
-If the value is set to True, any pre-exiting token file will be automatically overwritten.
-If set to False, the **_manage_token_file()_** function will stop and not proceed with creating a new token file if a pre-existing token file already exists.
-The default value is True.
+If the value is set to `True`, any pre-exiting token file will be automatically overwritten.
+If set to `False`, the **_manage_token_file()_** function will stop and not proceed with creating a new token file if a pre-existing token file already exists.
+The default value is `True`.

   - **What the Function Returns:**